dewcservices/cloud-native-edge-ddil-environment/README.md

   This setup provides a basic Rancher test environment, demonstrating remote Kubernetes cluster management under DDIL conditions.

-- **./docker-test-environment**: A minimal DDIL test environment using Docker to create `cloud` and `edge` networks.
-  - **Busybox** containers are deployed to each network for basic network exploration, such as ping tests, under DDIL conditions.

 - **./oci-test-environment**: Designed for deployment on Oracle Cloud Infrastructure (OCI) with cloud-init files for configuring Oracle Linux VMs.
   - **Cloud VM**: Runs a single-node Rancher instance and iPerf3 server.